A SwiftUI Example Tutorial

 Adding a Slider View to the Stack

 The next item to be added to the layout is a Slider view.
-Within Xcode, display the Library panel by clicking on the ‘+’ button highlighted in Figure 23-5, locate the Slider in the View list and drag it over the top of the existing Text view within the preview canvas.
-Make sure the notification panel (also highlighted in Figure 23-5) indicates that the view is going to be inserted into the existing stack (as opposed to being placed in a new vertical stack) before dropping the view into place.
+Display the Library panel by clicking on the ‘+’ button highlighted in Figure 23-5, locating the Slider in the View list, and dragging it into position beneath the Text view in the editor.
+Ensure that the Slider view will be inserted into the existing stack before dropping the view into place:

 Once the slider has been dropped into place, the view implementation should read as follows: